-To help you out, I'm going to table my usual long-winded musings and get down to the good stuff -- a ton of blogging prompts (68, to be exact!) for you to use to help you out of your next business blogging jam.
+To help you out, I'm going to table my usual long-winded musings and get down to the good stuff -- a ton of blogging tips and prompts (68, to be exact!) for you to use to help you out of your next business blogging jam.

 First of All, Have You Covered the Big 5?